On Boussinesq's equation for water waves: Main results

 The statement of our next theorem, whose proof is given in Sections \ref{overviewsec}--\ref{othersectorssec}, involves several square roots and logarithms.
 Lemma \ref{inequalitieslemma} implies that the arguments of all these square roots and logarithms are $\geq 0$ and $> 0$, respectively.
 Furthermore, Theorem \ref{globalth} ensures that the solution $u(x,t)$ in the statement exists and is unique.
 The statement also involves the saddle points $k_j = k_j(\zeta)$, $j = 1, \dots, 4$, of $\Phi_{21}$ given by (see Figure \ref{fig: Re Phi 21 for various zeta})

 and the function $\tilde{r}$ defined in (\ref{def of tilde r}).
 We let $u_{\HM}$ denote the Hasting--McLeod solution of the Painlev\'e II equation, i.e., $u_{\HM}$ is the unique solution of

 such that

 \begin{theorem}[Asymptotics] Let $u_0,u_1 \in \mathcal{S}(\R)$ be such that the assumptions of Theorem \ref{globalth} are fulfilled.
-Then the global solution $u(x,t)$ of the initial value problem for (\ref{badboussinesq}) with initial data $u_0, u_1$ obeys the following asymptotic formulas as $(x,t) \to \infty$ (see Figure \ref{sectors.pdf}):
+Then the global solution $u(x,t)$ of the initial value problem for (\ref{badboussinesq}) with initial data $u_0, u_1$ obeys the following asymptotic formulas as $(x,t) \to \infty$ in the half-plane $t \geq 0$ (see Figure \ref{sectors.pdf}):

-where \begin{itemize} \item the formulas hold uniformly with respect to $\zeta := x/t$ in the stated intervals for any fixed $M > 1$ and $N \geq 1$;
+where \begin{itemize} \item the formulas in Sectors I--III hold uniformly with respect to $\zeta = x/t$ in the stated intervals for any fixed $N \geq 1$ and $M > 1$;

+\item the formulas in Sectors IV and V hold uniformly with respect to $\zeta = x/t$ in compact subsets of the stated intervals;

 \item $C_N(\zeta)$ is rapidly decreasing as $\zeta\to \infty$ for each $N$;

 \item in Sectors I and II,

 with $\Gamma(k)$ denoting the Gamma function,